-- In a single stack 1911, overall magazine length matters!!
-The reason is, if you have a short-butt 1911 like the Colt Officers and you slam in a full-length Government Model magazine, and the slide is locked open empty, the magazine can over-travel and prevent the slide from closing.
+The reason is if you have a short-butt 1911 like the Colt Officers and you slam in a full-length Government Model magazine, and the slide is locked open empty, the magazine can over-travel and prevent the slide from closing (see image above).
 If you’re fighting for your life, this is a potentially fatal lockup.
 (Please, do not tell yourself that you’ll just count your rounds and only reload when the slide is forward on the last round in the chamber.
 In a long lifetime of debriefing gunfight survivors, I can count on my fingers the number who were able to keep count of the shots they had fired once it went past three or four, and each time there was some unusual circumstance in play that allowed them to keep that count accurately.)

 If you carry a short-butt 1911, make sure you have spare magazines that are not long enough to over-travel.
-When I carry my Nighthawk T3, my Colt Defender, or one of my Colt CCO pistols with short grip frames, the only magazines in my spare mag pouch will be appropriate length to prevent over-travel.
+When I carry my Nighthawk T3, my Colt Defender, or one of my Colt CCO pistols with short grip frames, the only magazines in my spare mag pouch will be an

 When I say “subjective,” I’m talking about opinions formed from personal experience and observation.
 With that in mind, I respectfully offer mine for your consideration.